ranggacaw/satan_library_fe/README.md

 I using Nextjs Typescript + [DaisyUI](https://daisyui.com/) + [Tailwindcss](https://tailwindcss.com/) for styling.

 learning Reactjs for the last 3 month and try to make simple crud application.

+In this application, I tried to build with 2 database(offline and online) mysql and firestore.
+So, when registered it recorded in mysql and firestoreAuth.
 ## Available Scripts

 In the project directory, you can run: